 So Beatrice and Henry have mortgaged all the land and closed in all the common fields and started selling the crop out of town for more profit and started hiring cheap workers instead of the locals, and generally pissing off all their serfs, which is dangerous because there is a Quality-killing rogue about, AND HE IS A GYPSY AND HAS NO LEGS!!!

 Do you see where this is going?

 Everything goes badly for everyone for a couple hundred pages, Dr MacAndrews comes back from the Sanitorium too late to save his fortune but not too late to secretly fall a bit in love with Celia, the Wideacre serfs become increasingly less gruntled, and when the Gypsy-Hireling-Who-Is-Not-In-Fact-Dead-But-Legless-Nonetheless rides in on his black horse, there is no one to stop him from SLAYING Beatrice in the face.

 No, seriously, that’s totally how it ends.
 I KNOW!!!
 And it’s equal parts awful and fabulous, and I couldn’t stop reading it and all I could do was blink for, like, a minute after it was done.
 And oh Philippa, I’m glad you’ve come so far since your Wideacre days.
 I’m pleased to see that you’ve stopped repeating yourself QUITE so much, and that you don’t feel the need to tell me things that you’re making obvious by implication.
 I will continue to read your delicious drivel, and if I’m ever laid up in bed with a non-serious-but-prolongued illness, I will finish the Wideacre trilogy.

-Six caterpillars for style, but nine for DRAMA!
-So seven-and-a-half.
+Six caterpillars for style, but eight for DRAMA!
+So seven.